ChristopherRabotin/bungiesearch/README.md

 ##### alias_name
 *Optional:* A string corresponding the suffix name of this search alias.
 Defaults to the lower case class name.

-**WARNING**: by default, as explained in the "Settings" section below, all search aliases share a prefix.
+**WARNING**: As explained in the "Settings" section below, all search aliases in a given module share the prefix.
 This is to prevent aliases from accidently overwriting Django manager function (e.g. `update` or `get`).
 In other words, if you define the `alias_name` to `test`, then it must be called as `model_obj.objects.$prefix$_test` where `$prefix$` is the prefix defined in the settings.

 #### Sophisticated example